Welcome to the Wilmington Children’s Chorus

 - WCC engages in international exchanges with young musicians from Wilmington’s Sister Cities across the world.

-- The choir began as a project of Cityfest, Inc., the non-profit arm of the Mayor’s Office of Cultural Affairs, under then-Mayor James Baker.
+- The choir began as a project of Cityfest, Inc., the non-profit arm of the Mayor’s Office of Cultural Affairs, under then-Mayor James Baker, and is now an independent, 501(c)(3) organization.